 Proxy Access to an Unemancipated Minor's Information – Parents and legal guardians may request proxy access to certain information about their unemancipated minor child from the child's Duke attending physician.
 Legal guardians must make this request in person, and may be required to present guardianship or other legal papers which authorize access to the child’s health and other confidential information.
 Proxy access for an unemancipated child age 12-17, if granted, will generally be limited to certain Duke allergy, immunization, preventative care and billing and insurance information.
 Duke attending physicians may in any event expand or limit proxy access to any minor patient's information under certain circumstances, including upon request of the patient or their parent or guardian.
 Proxy access to any minor patient's information will automatically terminate upon the earlier of the patient's 18th birthday or legal emancipation; continued proxy access, if desired, must then be requested in the same manner as for an adult Duke patient, described below.

-No, under the MyChart Terms and Conditions, your MyChart account must be used only to inquire about your health.
+Under the Duke MyChart Terms and Conditions, your MyChart account must be used only to inquire about your health.
 However, you may ask questions about another Duke patient using proxy access to their MyChart account.
 The process for requesting proxy access is described above.Return to Top

-No, due to the sensitive nature of medical information, each adult must sign and submit a Release of Information request and establish their own Duke MyChart account.Return to Top
+Due to the sensitive nature of medical information, each adult (18 years and older) must sign and submit a Release of Information request and establish their own Duke MyChart account.Return to Top

 Contact Health Information Management at 919-384-7119 or Customer Service at 919-620-4555 or 1-800-782-6945.
 We cannot guarantee how quickly proxy access can be terminated following receipt of a termination request.
-Adult patients can also personally deactivate any designated proxy access directly on the Duke MyChart web-site (https://www.dukemychart.org/home/) in the section titled "My Account".Return to Top
+Adult patients can also personally deactivate any designated proxy access directly from Duke MyChart by clicking on the “Resources” tab, and then selecting “Personalize” on the drop down menu.
+From there, at the bottom of the “Personalize” window, in a section labeled “Who can view my Record” you can see the names of any adults that you have given proxy access to.
+If at any time you wish to disable the proxy access of any adult you have granted proxy to, simply click the “Deactivate” button next to the name of the proxy you wish to deactivate.Return to Top

 Contact Duke Customer Service at 919-620-4555 or 800-782-6945 between 8:00am-5:00pm ET Monday, Tuesday, Wednesday and Friday or 8:00am-4:00pm ET Thursday.Return to Top

-Log into Duke MyChart and from the left menu, go to the Preferences section and select the appropriate option.Return to Top
+Log into Duke MyChart and from the upper menu, go to the Preferences section under the "Resources" menu.Return to Top

 We take great care to ensure your health information is kept private and secure.
 Access to information is controlled through secure activation codes, personal usernames, and passwords.
 Each person controls their password, and the account cannot be accessed without that password.
 Further, Duke MyChart also uses the latest 128-bit SSL encryption technology with no caching to automatically encrypt your session.
 Unlike conventional e-mail, all Duke MyChart messaging is done while you are securely logged on to our website.Return to Top